-For a few days during my Christmas vacation I decided to do a small stop in Strasbourg, France.
-It was a spontaneous and fun adventure, because I knew that traveling on December 25th would mean that it was going to one of the places that is most excited during Christmas on Christmas!
-So, on a cold and rainy Christmas eve I packed a bag, stopped overthinking whether this was a good idea and bought two train tickets for my girlfriend and me
+For a few days during my Christmas vacation I decided to do a small stop in Strasbourg, France, It was a spontaneous and fun adventure!
+On a cold and rainy Christmas eve, I packed a bag, stopped overthinking whether this was a good idea and bought two train tickets to Strasbourg!

-The next day, maybe because of the wine or the time we scheduled the train, we overslept and lost it.
+The next day, after a good christmas dinner, I overslept and lost it.
 Waking up disoriented and disappointed, I had to buy new tickets for the one departing some hours later.

-After a hectic but exciting morning, we arrived in Strasbourg very eager to see what this city had to offer.
+After a hectic but exciting morning, I arrived in Strasbourg very eager to see what this city had to offer.
 Although everything was closed (except a few stores and restaurants in the city center), I was ready and eager to start my trip!
-Here is a list of the few places that we visited and that I think are worth visiting in the city:
+Here is a list of the few places that I visited and that I think are worth visiting in the city:

 Cathedral of Notre Dame de Strasbourg